lanyouzi/quick_start/Readme.md

     python segment.py
 ```

-1. **Make pairings.** Since we want to identify whether the user is taking medication, we need to prepare spectrogram pairings.
+1. **Make pairings.** Since we want to identify whether the patient develops resistance to the drug, we need to prepare spectrogram pairings.
 The main idea is to use the earliest post-dose data to match the latest pre-dose data.
 You are supposed to modify saveral parameters: `spg_path`(spectrogram directory), `data_dir`(the same as step 2) and `topk`(subjects numbers).

    ```bash
    python data_prepare.py